globaldothealth/turnkey-curator-portal/dev/README.md

 - `setup-db.sh`: A script to that connects to your locally-running MongoDB instance (and ONLY that instance!) and (re-)creates the database and collection, applies the schema, creates indexes, and inserts some sample data.
 - `test_all.sh`: A script to run all of the tests from the sub-packages.
 Uses `run_full_stack.sh`.
-- `run_session.py`: Creates a new user, logs in, requests downloads from the curator service, and checks each download for formatting and contents.
-- `parsing.py`: Lists, describes, and runs local end-to-end parsers

 What, exactly, is this stack that we're running and/or testing?
 All of the components of this repo working together: a curator UI server that talks to a curator API server that talks to a data server.
 More concretely, a user can log into